Rick Merkt

 In March 2011, Merkt was chosen to fill a vacancy on the Mendham Township Committee.
 Merkt served as deputy mayor of Mendham Township in 2012 and as mayor in 2013.
 On September 15, 2014, he was appointed Borough Administrator of Mendham, New Jersey and resigned from the Mendham Township Committee.
 He served as Borough Administrator from November 1, 2014, through September 30, 2017.

-After moving to New Hampshire following his retirement, Merkt was elected to the New Hampshire State Republican Committee, a position he continues to hold.
+After moving to New Hampshire following his retirement, Merkt was elected to the New Hampshire State Republican Committee, a position he held until 2025.
 In 2019, he became vice chair of the Cheshire County (NH) Republican Committee.
 In January 2021, Merkt was elected Chair of the Cheshire County Republican party.

-In December 2019, Merkt announced that he would seek a seat in the New Hampshire House of Representatives in 2020.
-He lost the election in November 2020.
+In 2020, Merkt ran for a seat in the New Hampshire House of Representatives.
+He was nominated but lost the election in November 2020.

 In January 2021, Merkt joined the founding Board of the Monadnock Freedom to Learn Coalition, the sponsoring organization for Lionheart Classical Academy, a tuition-free public school chartered by the NH State Board of Education in November 2021 and which opened in Peterborough, NH, in August 2022.
 He served as Secretary to the Board of Trustees for the new academy until May 2024.
+In 2025, Merkt co-founded the Acta Non Verba ("Deeds, not Words") Classical Education Foundation, a charitable organization established to encourage new and newly-emerging classical schools throughout the United States with a mission of expanding opportunities for classical education for American children.
+He is currently vice-chair of the Foundation's Board of Trustees.

-Merkt has also served as a state highway layout commissioner since 2023.
+Merkt served as a New Hampshire Department of Transportation highway layout commissioner in 2023 and 2024.
+In 2025, he was appointed to serve as a member the New Hampshire Executive Branch Ethics Committee and as a commissioner of the New Hampshire Personnel Appeals Board.